 You can then sign this with the CA key.

 ssh-keygen -s id_ca -I lee -n lee id_user.pub

 This command creates a key that is valid for the account lee.
-You can add more accounts to the certificate by modifying the -n argument, add a comma-separated list of principals that can be used by this certificate.
+You can add more accounts to the certificate by modifying the -n argument and adding a comma-separated list of principals that this certificate can use.

 ssh-keygen -s id_ca -I lee -n lee,admin id_user.pub

 So far, the certificates created will not expire.
 To create a certificate that expires, use the additional -V argument.
 For example, to make it valid for one year, we could use.

 ssh-keygen -s id_ca -I lee -n lee,admin -V +365d id_user.pub

 ssh-keygen -s id_ca -I lee -n lee,admin -V +52w id_user.pub